ryanoasis/font-nerd-icons/readme_hi.md

 options:
-  -h, --help            show this help message and exit -v, --version         show program's version number and exit -s, --mono, --use-single-width-glyphs
-                        Whether to generate the glyphs as single-width not double-width (default is double-width) -l, --adjust-line-height
+  -h, --help            show this help message and exit -v, --version         show program's version number and exit -s, --mono            Whether to generate the glyphs as single-width not double-width (default is double-width) -l, --adjust-line-height
                         Whether to adjust line heights (attempt to center powerline separators more evenly) -q, --quiet, --shutup